 where V was the volume of overlying water.

-After the shipboard incubation, one to three oxygen microelectrodes (100 µm tip size) were inserted simultaneously into sediments at 100 µm increments using Unisense® Field Microprofiling System.
+After shipboard incubation, one to three oxygen microelectrodes (100 µm tip size) were inserted simultaneously into sediments at 100 µm increments using Unisense® Field Microprofiling System.
 The diffusive oxygen fluxes through the sediment-water interface were calculated according to Fick’s first law of diffusion (Berg et al., 1998; Glud, 2008).
-The oxygen concentration profile, sediment porosity, initial concentrations in the overlying water, and oxygen diffusion coefficient corrected by temperature were inputs to calculate diffusive oxygen fluxes (DOU) using Unisense® Profile software.
-The oxygen penetration depth (OPD) was determined by the depth of dissolved oxygen concentration < 5 µmol L-1.
-The diffusive carbon remineralization was calculated by the flux of oxygen in moles multiplying a respiratory quotient of 0.85.
+The oxygen concentration profile, sediment porosity, initial concentrations in the overlying water, and oxygen diffusion coefficient corrected by temperature were inputs to calculate diffusive oxygen fluxes using Unisense® Profile software.
+The oxygen penetration depth (OPD) was determined by the depth of dissolved oxygen concentration < 5 µmol/ l.
+The diffusive carbon remineralization was calculated by the flux of oxygen in moles multiplying a respiratory quotient of 0.85 (Rowe et al., 2008).

 In general, the sediment oxygen profile concentration measures the diffusive oxygen utilization (DOU) mainly contributed by aerobic respiration of microorganisms through slow diffusion of oxygen molecules.
-In contrast, the sediment incubation experiment measures the total oxygen utilization (TOU, also referred to as SCOC).
+In contrast, the sediment incubation experiment measures the total oxygen utilization (TOU, also known as sediment community oxygen consumption or SCOC).
 The TOU not only accounts for DOU but also for benthos' respiration and the benthos-mediated oxygen utilization (BMU) through their bioirrigation and bioturbation activities (Glud, 2008; Lichtschlag et al., 2015; Wenzhöfer and Glud, 2004).
-Therefore, the difference between the TOU and DOU is the benthos-mediated oxygen utilization (BMU), characterizing benthos' contribution to sediment oxygen dynamics.
+Therefore, the difference between the TOU and DOU is theBMU, characterizing benthos' contribution to sediment oxygen dynamics.

 Statistical analysis